Jeweler of the Month :

 Kristin began taking jewelry making classes at Chastain Arts Center in 1995 after being inspired by a co-workers handmade keychain.
 She studied there for several years before realizing her inner need to further explore the fundamentals and foundations of art and design leading her to venture into a formal art program at Georgia State University.
 Kristin worked tirelessly to maintain her work in the direction of metalsmithing by incorporating metal techniques into every studio class.
 While in school she volunteered at The Spruill Center for the Arts as a lab assistant and open studio monitor in order to stay connected to the art medium she loved most.

 Kristin works on her art and production by translating her own artistic style through unique one of a kind works of art including small sculptures, mixed media images and sterling silver jewelry with semi-precious stones.
-As a current instructor, Department Coordinator, and a founding member of Fireball Collective Kristin shares her passion for all things creative with her students, friends and co-workers.
+As a current instructor, Department Coordinator, and a founding member of Fireball Collective Kristin shares her passion for all thing

 What was your first piece?